jeenogeorge/osemosys-rdm/README.md

 #### RDM Experiment Mode (`Run_RDM: Yes`)

-Generates and analyzes multiple futures:
+Generates and analyzes multiple futures under uncertainty:
+1. **Future 0**: Baseline scenario (executed first)
+2. **Additional Futures**: Generated using Latin Hypercube Sampling based on user-defined uncertainty ranges
-1. Creates uncertainty ranges for specified parameters
+3. Creates uncertainty ranges for specified parameters
-2. Uses Latin Hypercube Sampling to generate futures
-3. Executes each future scenario
+4. Executes each future scenario in parallel
-4. Aggregates results for comparative analysis
+5. Aggregates results for comparative analysis

+The number of futures generated depends on the configuration specified by the user in the experiment settings.

 Output location: `src/workflow/1_Experiment/Experimental_Platform/Futures/`